Dietary Guidelines for Americans

+The 2025–2030 guidelines were announced January 7, 2026, with the cover depicting the New Pyramid.

-The Dietary Guidelines for Americans (DGA) provide nutritional advice for Americans who are healthy or who are at risk for chronic disease but do not currently have chronic disease.
-The Guidelines are published every five years by the USDA Center for Nutrition Policy and Promotion, together with the HHS Office of Disease Prevention and Health Promotion.
-Notably, the most recent ninth edition for 2020–25 includes dietary guidelines for children from birth to 23 months.
-In addition to the Dietary Guidelines per se, there are additional tools for assessing diet and nutrition, including the Healthy Eating Index (HEI), which can be used to assess the quality of a given selection of foods in the context of the Dietary Guidelines.
-Also provided are additional explanations regarding customization of the Guidelines to individual eating preferences, application of the Guidelines during pregnancy and infancy, the USDA Nutrition Evidence Systematic Review, information about the Nutrition Communicators Network and the MyPlate initiative, information from the National Academies about redesigning the process by which the Dietary Guidelines for Americans are created, and information about dietary guidelines from other nations.
+The Dietary Guidelines for Americans (DGA) is a United States government publication which promulgates nutrition advice for Americans.
+First released in 1980, the guidelines have been revised every five years, with the 10th edition released in January 2026.
+The guidelines are published by the Department of Agriculture (USDA) Center for Nutrition Policy and Promotion, together with the Department of Health and Human Services (HHS) Office of Disease Prevention and Health Promotion.

+In addition to the Dietary Guidelines, the report includes additional tools for assessing diet and nutrition, including the Healthy Eating Index (HEI), which can be used to assess the quality of a given selection of foods in the context of the Dietary Guidelines.
+Also provided are additional explanations regarding customization of the Guidelines to individual eating preferences, application of the Guidelines during pregnancy and infancy, the USDA Nutrition Evidence Systematic Review, information about the Nutrition Communicators Network and the New Pyramid initiative, information from the National Academies about redesigning the process by which the Dietary Guidelines for Americans are created, and information about dietary guidelines from other nations.

-The nominal purpose of the Dietary Guidelines for Americans is to help health professionals and policymakers to advise Americans about healthy choices for their diet.
-In formulating the Dietary Guidelines for 2020–2025, the US Federal government rejected the advice of the expert scientific panel to set lower targets for consumption of sugar and alcoholic beverages.
+The stated purpose of the Dietary Guidelines for Americans is to help health professionals and policymakers to advise Americans about healthy choices for their diet.
+Historically the DGA has faced criticism for its uniform approach to nutrition advice, and longstanding allegations that it is biased toward special interests within the food and agriculture industries.

+By law, the DGA is the core scientific rationale used for allocating spending in U.S. federal social welfare programs including SNAP, WIC, Meals on Wheels, and the National School Lunch Program.
+It is also used to set nutrition targets for the Department of Defense's Meal, Ready-to-Eat (MRE) rations, humanitarian aid, and myriad other public and private sector food and nutrition programs use it to guide decisions and spending.